 The question of whether the free or paid version is right for you depends on how you use the Internet and what you use it for.
 If you are a casual user who just wants to download a few movies now and then, the free trial version is usually enough.
 Another possibility with these providers is that you can upgrade to premium for a short time and then switch back to the free trial version if you find you don’t need it.
 We liked this flexibility provided by the VPN providers on our top-five free VPN list.

 In addition, when you register for the VPN service, it is more than likely that you will begin to receive emails and notifications that pop up asking you to upgrade to the premium service.
 There are advantages and disadvantages to services that ask you to register for an upgraded version of their free trial.
 Consider your own needs and decide if you want to sacrifice speed and data for more privacy.
 If you don’t want them to collect any data, you may just want to stick with those that only offer a free service.

-The first VPN on our list is Hotspot Shield.
+The second VPN on our list is Hotspot Shield.
 This is the free version of a popular paid VPN, Hotspot Shield Premium VPN.
 One thing that we liked about it is that you need do not need to put in any information to begin the download using their app.
 Some Android users have found that they do receive ads, but these are coming from Android not the VPN itself.